opattison/oliverpattison.com/input/_pages/about.md

 ## More About Me

 I live in Colorado Springs with my partner Jean and our dog Sapphie.
-Living here balances my love for living near the mountains with access to a city that has so many opportunities to connect with other people, go hiking and running, volunteer, and build community.
+Living here balances my love for being near the mountains alongside access to a city that has so many opportunities to connect with other people, go hiking and running, volunteer, and build community.

 ## My Approach